pluckas/spectroplot-support/README.md

 astrotransit.support@icloud.com

-## Privacy Policy - Summary
+## Privacy Policy

 SpectroPlot does not collect, store, transmit, or share any personal data.
+The application operates locally on your device and does not require network access for its core functionality.
+No user information is transmitted or stored.
+SpectroPlot does not use analytics, tracking technologies, advertising frameworks, or third-party data collection.